Indications of the Problem

 If your cat has this problem, contact me by phone or email to schedule a time to discuss a solution to the problem.
 A happy cat means a happier household!
 There’s no need for the huge expense of replacing your carpets, rugs, or furniture.
 I help people (and their cats) across the country, as well as Europe and Canada, and I can help you.

-As a trained feline behaviorist, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a professionally-trained, specifically feline behaviorist with over 33 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 Introducing a new baby into the resident cat’s household is another common problem for some families.
 These are the types of issues that require the skills of an experienced behaviorist.